 The programme leads to a Master of Science (60 credits) with Wind Power Project Management as the main field of study.

-This one-year multidisciplinary programme is organised into themes around the planning, project development and management of wind farms.
+This one-year multidisciplinary programme is organised into themes around the planning, project development, and management of wind farms.
+There is also a two years Master's Programme in Wind Power Project Management.
 Different aspects of these themes are addressed at the beginning of the programme.
 As the programme is thematic, you often study several aspects of wind power project development and management together.

 Semester 2 In the spring semester, you will learn about the integration of wind power into the electrical grid.
 The knowledge gain in the previous courses will be applied in a project when you conduct a feasibility study.
 The semester concludes with an individual Master's thesis, which can also be completed as a part of an internship.

 The teaching of the Master's Programme in Wind Power Project Management is a combination of students' active participation and supervision of experienced lecturers.
-The teaching methods include lectures, seminars, group and project assignments, case studies, role-plays, study visits, computational labs and individual work.
-Since most of the learning activities are based on group work and projects, and the study pace intense, it is essential that you take an active role throughout the programme.
+The teaching methods include lectures, seminars, group and project assignments, case studies, role-plays, study visits, computational labs, and individual work.
+Since most of the learning activities are based on group work and projects, and the intense study pace, it is essential that you take an active role throughout the programme.

-On field trips, you will visit operating wind farms.
+On-field trips, you will visit operating wind farms.
 You will learn on-site about the wind farm's construction from the project manager in charge of its development.
 You will be given the chance to perform a roughness analysis around turbines and climb a wind turbine to see first-hand the components that comprise an operational wind turbine.
-Watch the film from a wind turbine nacelle visit.

 You will learn industry-specific software such as WindPro and the modelling software WASP.
 You will apply the knowledge you gain in a wind power project development case.
 You can also learn other relevant software, depending on your interest.